cyntzhou/tripmates/README.md

 A couple additional checks on details to raise errors in the events api (if someone tries to create an event with an activity that's not in the trip, or with a time range that doesn't fall within the trip dates).
 Writing more tests to test situations in which we should expect errors (not logged in, etc).

+Currently activity details (during create and edit) do not include places' open hours.
+Will implement this (in the UI) during the next milestone.
+An activity's place is not displayed when expending the activity view in a trip.

 ## Deployed app
 TODO: link here

 ## Authorship of files:
-Sophia Kwon: All files in models, routes, and test, relating to events, itineraries, and trips
+Sophia Kwon: All files in models, routes, and test, relating to events, itineraries, and trips Nancy Luong: All files in `src/Frontend/activity`, `src/Frontend/trip` and contributed to some of the components found in `src/Frontend/components`.

 ## Installation
 `npm i`